FastER: On-Demand Entity Resolution in Property Graphs: Introduction

-\underline{\em On-Demand ER.} The most related works to this paper are in~\cite{QDA, BrewER}.
+\underline{\em On-Demand ER.} The most related works to this paper are in~\cite{QDA, BrewER, QueryER}.
 Query-Driven Approach (QDA)~\cite{QDA} streamlines data cleaning by analyzing selection predicates within a block to reduce comparisons.
 However, its lack of progressive execution capability makes it unsuitable for real-time applications.
 On the other hand, BrewER~\cite{BrewER} incrementally cleans data during SQL SP query evaluation using prioritized attribute comparisons.
 While similar to our approach, it has three key limitations: it requires computationally expensive Cartesian products to generate candidates, demands whole-dataset blocking preparation, and lacks support for graph relationships.
+QueryER~\cite{QueryER} addresses ER in the relational data setting through user-specified queries, operating within a well-defined schema using a dedicated parser, planner, and executor.
+Its goal is to integrate ER capabilities into query engines.
+In contrast, our work presents a standalone, on-demand ER solution for property graphs, without requiring integration into query processing systems.